shambhavithakur/curatorbot/readme.md

         METADATA_FILENAME = f'{SHORT_NAME}.txt'
     ```

     In the code above, the FOLDER_NAME value is the artist's full name, lowercased and joined by hyphens.
 You can obtain the name from the WikiArt website.
-You can assign any name you want to the SHORT_NAME variable.
+The SHORT_NAME variable should ideally be the artist's last name in lowercase.

     Once you have chose the SHORT_NAME, make sure that you add a subfolder bearing the SHORT_NAME to the curatorbot/code/assets/wiki folder—for example, curatorbot/code/assets/wiki/shishkin.
 And in the SHORT_NAME folder—shishkin, in this example—add folders named img and img_large.

 6. In download.py, in the get_json() function, change the number of paintings you want to download per artist.
 In the main() function, edit the list variable according to the number of artists you have in settings.py.